 The striker scored two hat tricks in two different World Cups and finished as the top scorer with six goals in his first and triumphant Copa America for Argentina in 1991.
 He’s Argentina leading World Cup scorer with ten strikes.

-Quite possibly the greatest Argentine footballer of all-time (we'll let you debate that), Lionel Messi is undoubtedly the country's top scorer, with more than a century of goals to his name.
-He scored as many World Cup goals as Diego Maradona (8) in the same amount of games (21) and surpassed Gabriel Batistuta as Team Argentina's all-time top goal scorer at the World Cup (11).
+Quite possibly the greatest Argentine footballer of all time (we’ll let you debate that), Lionel Messi is undoubtedly the country’s top scorer, with more than a century of goals to his name.
+He scored as many World Cup goals as Diego Maradona (8) in the same number of games (21) and surpassed Gabriel Batistuta as Team Argentina’s all-time top goal scorer at the World Cup (11).

-With his assist against Mexico in the 2022 World Cup group stages, he becomes the first man ever to assist in 5 different World Cups.
+With his assist against in the 2022 World Cup group stages, he became the first man to assist in five different World Cups.
 During the 2022 final group stage match against Poland, Messi overtook Maradona as the most-capped Argentinian in World Cup history with 22 appearances.

 Photo: Instagram/leomessi